 You can walk into any drugstore and find a wall full of self tanning products.
 And you can look at the ingredients list on any of those bottles and find a list full of dangerous and potentially toxic chemicals.
 Conventional self tanners rely on synthetic colorants and dyes to tan your skin.
 The base lotions that transports these dyes to your skin also tend to contain questionable ingredients.
 That’s why I like to stick with natural self tanners.

-Beauty by Earth’s self tanner is one of my favorites.
-This tanner, and many other natural tanners like it, stick to ingredients that nourish the skin while they tan.
+Beauty by Earth’s Body Self Tanner and Face Self Tanner are my favorite tanners.
+This tanning line sticks to ingredients that nourish the skin while they tan.
 Here are just a few of the ingredients you’ll find in a great natural self tanner:

 - Shea Butter: This rich butter is full of fatty acids that nourish and moisturize the skin.
 (Learn more about the amazing benefits of shea butter on this fascinating Wellness Mama post)